klevan/klevan.github.io/cv/index.md

 :   **R:** Seven years experience programming in R. Projects have included the development of internally-facing R packages, coding scripts to scrape websites and access large data repositories

-:   **GitHub:** Collaborative work on algorithm development within a 24 person team; resulting code capable of ingesting data from many sources (e.g., field collected data, laboratory analyses), performing quality checks to process/flag errors and outputing
+:   **GitHub:** Collaborative work on algorithm development within a 24 person team; resulting code capable of ingesting data from many sources (e.g., field collected data, laboratory analyses), performing quality checks to process/flag errors

 :   Also familiar with **Python**, **SQL**, **CSS**